-6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their 6.3.1 (C) A published statement recognizing freedom of association and rightto collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented.
-Human rights upheld; Safe and decent work choice and to bargain collectively.
-Where the right to freedom of association and collective bargaining are 6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented innational languages and made available upon request. restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
+Crite eria Indicators ToC Outcomes 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain 6.3.1 (C) A published statement recognizing freedom of association and rightto collective bargaining innational languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented.
+Human rights upheld; Safe and decent work collectively.
+Where the right to freedom of association and collective 6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented innational languages and made available upon request. bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
 6.3.3 Management does not interfere with the formation or operation of registered unions/labour organizations or associations, or other freely elected representatives for all workers including migrant and contract workers.
-6.4 Children are not employed or exploited.
+6.4 Childrenarenotemployed or exploited.
 6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
-Human rights upheld; Safe and decent work 0 6.4.2 (C) There is evidence that minimum age requirements are met.
+Human rights upheld; Safe and decent work 1 6.4.2 (C) There is evidence that minimum age requirements are met.
 Personnel files show that all workers are above the national minimum age or above company policy minimum age, whichever is higher.
 There is a documented age screening verification procedure.